In Charity News, Press Releases

 A set of three brainstrust face masks, ideal so you always have one handy when others are in the wash.
 This bundle saves you £3.

-This buff is practical, easy to remove and can be worn in several different ways.
+This neck warmer is practical, easy to remove and can be worn in several different ways.
 Perfect for shopping and public transport but also for running, cycling and other outdoor activities too.

 kilimanjaro news piece